toreau/URL-List/README.md

 ## add( $url )

-Add a URL to the list.
+Add a URL to the list. `$url` can be an array reference of URLs.

 ## all

 Returns an array reference of all the URLs in the list.
-This list can include duplicates.

 ## count